Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Strong Tangent-Immersions

 commutes.
 Finally that all powers $T^m$ preserve these pullbacks follows mutatis mutandis by recognizing that since $T^m$ preserves the prepullback giving the $T$-immersive structure on $f$, we can argue as above after applying $T^m$ to the zero naturality square. \end{proof}

-We can use Theorem \ref{Thm: ZeroCarrable makes relative bundle a kernel in DBun} above to show that when each $\DBun(X)$ is enriched in the category $\mathbf{Ab}$ of Abelian groups, then $\theta_f$ is monic if and only if $T_{X/Y} \cong 0$.
-This gives an alternative way to characterize $T$-immersions in $p$-carrable Rosick{\'y} tangent categories as exactly the $T$-unramified maps.
+We can use Theorem \ref{Thm: ZeroCarrable makes relative bundle a kernel in DBun} above to show that when each $\DBun(X)$ is enriched in the category $\mathbf{Ab}$ of Abelian groups, then $\theta_f$ is monic if and only if the relative tangent bundle is trivial in the sense that $T_{X/Y} \cong X$.
+This gives an alternative way to characterize the strong $T$-immersions in $p$-carrable Rosick{\'y} tangent categories as exactly the $T$-unramified maps.
 To prove this we recall the following well-known characterization of maps with trivial kernels coinciding with monics in $\mathbf{Ab}$-enriched categories with zero objects.
 We present a sketch of the lemma for the sake of completeness.

 \begin{lemma} Let $\Ascr$ be a $\mathbf{Ab}$-enriched category with a zero object.
 The following are equivalent for a morphism $f:X \to Y$: \begin{enumerate}[{\em (i)}] \item The map $f$ is monic. \item For any map $g:Z \to X$, $f \circ g = 0$ if and only if $g = 0$. \item The equalizer $\operatorname{Eq}(f,0_{XY}:X \to Y)$ satisfies $\operatorname{Eq}(f,0_{XY}) \cong 0$. \end{enumerate} \end{lemma} \begin{proof} For $(i) \implies (ii)$: If $f$ is monic then the equation $f \circ 0 = 0 = f \circ g$ implies that $g = 0$.
 For $(ii) \implies (iii)$: if there is a map making